Ramses Ohee: Political career

-The New Order, who had organized the Act of Free Choice, fell from power in 1998 and demands for a greater autonomy for Papua grew bigger.
+The New Order, who had organized the Act of Free Choice (PEPERA), fell from power in 1998 and demands for a greater autonomy for Papua grew bigger.
 As a leading member of the Papuan tribal council representing LMA Jayapura in 1998 and LMA Port Numbay Kota Jayapura in 1999, Ohee urged the central government to increase the representation for the indigenous Papuans in the Papuan People's Representative Council.
 Ohee proposed an amendment on the related law to the Constitutional Court of Indonesia in 2010 and was approved by the court.
 The new representation system, called the special autonomy system, allocated one-fourths of the seats in the council for selection by the provincial government.

 Ohee became the chairman of the Red and White Brigade, a pro-Indonesia non-governmental organization in Papua.
 With his position, Ohee was invited by the government to provide insights about national resilience in Papua in 2008.
 He participated in the burning of a Free Papua Movement flag in 2016 and awarded Minister of Defense Ryamizard Ryacudu a customary title as a sign of unity.

 Ohee registered himself as a candidate for the Papuan People's Representative Council through the special autonomy system, representing the Mamta traditional region.
 Ohee was selected by the government as an appointed member of the council and was officially installed on 13 December 2017.
 He ended his first term in 2019 and was selected for a second term in 2021.
 According to Governor of Papua Lukas Enembe, Ohee was the only non-politically affiliated member of parliament.